REVIEW: If You Like Living With The Land, You’ll LOVE This Behind The Scenes Tour

 I accompanied Erin on a recent tour to see what it was about.
 Once the tour started, everyone was provided with an earpiece and a wireless transmitter with volume control.
 This is because the tour guide may be quite a ways ahead of or behind you during the tour (depending on the size of the tour group).
 There is also equipment that is quite loud in some areas backstage, so this equipment allows you to adjust your volume to your comfort level.
 As a side note, if a storm brews while you’re in the greenhouses (which happened while we were there), the rain and thunder can be pretty loud inside the greenhouses.
 Once everyone can hear the Cast Member through their earpiece, the tour begins.

 If you are not familiar with the concept of hydroponics, you will be well-versed after participating in this tour!
-Not only will you find out what that means, but also the types of crops that can be grown using the technique and some very unconventional ways in which they can be grown in areas that are space challenged.
+You will find out what it is and see the types of crops that can be grown using the technique.
+Disney also shows some very unconventional ways in which crops can be grown in space-challenged areas.
 Be prepared to see some really, really gigantic fruits and vegetables!

 Some of the crops you’ll see in the greenhouses include coffee, cucumbers, bananas, potatoes, tomatoes, cassabanana, and much more.
 For those who would like to try, there is a point in which cucumber slices are offered to the group.
 Spoiler alert: they taste much better than what you can buy from the grocery store.